Pretence Or pretence – British vs. American English

 0 Reviews

 The global proliferation of the English language has led to the creation of an array of dialects, each characterized by its own set of pronunciation and spelling variations.
 In the realm of academic writing, striving for linguistic consistency is crucial to maintaining coherence and adhering to the principles of academic integrity.
-Among the various distinctions of British English vs. American English, spelling differences stand out significantly, like in the case of “pretence” and “pretence.”
+Among the various distinctions of British English vs. American English, spelling differences stand out significantly, like in the case of “pretence” and “pretense.”

-“Pretence” or “pretence”
+“Pretence” or “pretense”

 The word can also describe a false display of feelings intentions, or attitudes.
 The only existing spelling variation in British vs. American English is the “c” or “s” as the second last letter.